The-OpenROAD-Project/OpenROAD/doc/OpenRoadArch.md

 ### Tool Checklist

-OpenROAD submodules reference tool `openroad` branch head No `develop`, `openroad_app`, `openroad_build` branches.
+OpenROAD submodules reference tool `openroad` branch head.
+No `develop`, `openroad_app`, `openroad_build` branches.

+Submodules used by more than one tool belong in /src, not duplicated in each tool repo.

 CMakeLists.txt does not use glob. https://gist.github.com/mbinna/c61dbb39bca0e4fb7d1f73b0d66a4fd1

+CMakeLists.txt does not defin CFLAGS
+ CMAKE_CXX_FLAGS
+ CMAKE_CXX_FLAGS_DEBUG
+ CMAKE_CXX_FLAGS_RELEASE

 No main.cpp or main procedure.

-No compiler warnings for gcc, clang with optimization enabled.
+No compiler warnings for gcc or clang with optimization enabled.

 Does not call flute::readLUT (called once by OpenRoad).